Eligibility for Commonwealth Supported Places and HELP loans

 - Employment-related circumstances (eg your employment status or arrangements changed and you’re unable to continue your studies, and this change was beyond your control).

-- Course-related circumstances (eg the University changed arrangements to your subject or course, and it was impossible for to undertake alternative subjects or courses).
+- Course-related circumstances (eg the University changed arrangements to your subject or course, and it was impossible for you to undertake alternative subjects or courses).

 How to advise the University of your special circumstances